mdsumner/gdal-r-python/gdal-dev/rfc-byte-refs/stage-1-todo.md

 arrays in one invocation) is deferred to a future stage.
 The required-arg discipline keeps Stage 1's contract narrow and observable.

+### Verified cases of raw block info

+- from parquet pre-virtualized Zarr
+- from material Zarr (out or range block is info-get error)
+- from material Zarr but block is missing (null, 0 values for path, size, offset)
+- from mdim VRT of netcdf, indirection to remote source

+see here for details: https://github.com/mdsumner/gdal-r-python/blob/main/gdal-dev/rfc-byte-refs/format-generality-verification.md

 ---

 ## Open design questions (RFC discussion items)